Beckn-One/DEG/architecture/Energy catalogue.md

 2. **Energy Resource Address**: Each catalogue item has an ERA for addressability
 3. **Energy Credentials**: Catalogue includes or references resource credentials
 4. **Energy Intent**: Catalogues are filtered/matched against consumer intents
-5. **Energy Contract**: Catalogue offering + matched intent = contract formation
+5. **Energy Offer**: Catalogues contain a bouquet of EnergyOffers (core Beckn primitives)
+6. **Energy Contract**: EnergyOffer references contract; contract forms when roles filled

 ## Summary

 Energy Catalogues are the supply-side voice in the Digital Energy Grid - enabling structured, machine-readable publication of energy offerings that can be automatically matched with consumer intents across distributed networks.
 From charging station listings to prosumer solar exports, catalogues make diverse energy services discoverable, comparable, and accessible.

-Together with intents, catalogues form the complementary sides of a digital handshake.
-When an energy intent matches an energy catalogue offering, an energy contract is established - **this cycle of intent matched with catalogue, forming a contract, is the fundamental interaction loop in the Digital Energy Grid**.
+A catalogue can be thought of as a **bouquet of EnergyOffers** - each offer is the core Beckn primitive representing contract participation opportunities with open roles.
+When an energy intent matches an energy catalogue offering (EnergyOffer), an energy contract is established - **this cycle of intent matched with catalogue, forming a contract, is the fundamental interaction loop in the Digital Energy Grid**.

 ## See Also

 - [Energy Intent](./Energy%20intent.md) - The demand side that matches with catalogues
-- [Energy Contract](./Energy%20contract.md) - What emerges when catalogue meets intent
+- [Energy Contract](./Energy%20contract.md) - What emerges when EnergyOffer is accepted and roles filled
 - [Energy Resource](./Energy%20resource.md) - Resources listed in catalogues
 - [Energy Credentials](./Energy%20credentials.md) - Credentials referenced in catalogues
 - [EV Charging Implementation Guide](../docs/implementation-guides/v2/EV_Charging_V0.8-draft.md) - Catalogue examples in practice